 In the future, this website will show examples of certificates issued in the Netherlands.
 When the first certificates are issued, a link will be added here.
 An overview of all CSA certificates issued within the EU can be found on the European Union Agency for Cybersecurity (ENISA) certification website.
 You can also verify the validity of a certificate there.
 The ENISA website will be online soon.
 A link to the ENISA website will be added to this page as soon as this is the case.

-- Note the version number on the certificate.
+- shows the version number on the certificate.
 In many cases, certification relates to a specific version of a product.
 New versions of a product are often re-certified and in that case the certificate will be updated and the new version number added.

-- The administrative process may cause a delay in publishing on the ENISA website.
+Note that the administrative process may cause a delay in publishing on the ENISA website.
 If you have any doubts or questions regarding certificates, please contact the National Cybersecurity Certification Authority (NCCA) responsible.